And greetings, welcome back, ladies and gentlemen.

 So let me give you a couple scenarios.

-Barack Obama wins the White House, has a 70-seat majority in the House of Representatives, a seven-seat majority in the Senate, gets pretty much everything he wants, and we end up with Jimmy Carter too, and the country goes to hell in a handbasket, and who gets the blame.
+Barack Obama wins the White House, has a 70-seat majority in the House of Representatives, a seven-seat majority in the Senate, gets pretty much everything he wants, and we end up with Jimmy Carter too, and the country goes to hell in a handbasket.

 Well, it can't be us.

-It can't be conservative, even though the drive by us will try to lay it at our feet.
+It can't be conservative, even though the drive-bys will try to lay it at our feet.

 We'll have no power.

-Same scenario, but with John McCain in the White House, a Republican and the country goes to hell in a handbasket, because what's going to happen that this lofty agenda that McCain spoke about today is not going to happen because he's not going to get any support for it, and they're not going to bend over forwards and let McCain have whatever he wants.
+Same scenario, but with John McCain in the White House, a Republican, and the country goes to hell in a handbasket, because what's going to, this lofty agenda that McCain spoke about today is not going to happen because he's not going to get any support for it, and they're not going to bend over forwards and let McCain have whatever he wants.

-He's going to have to get things done, as he says, on a basis of a liberal Democrat agenda.
+He's going to have to get things done, as he says, on the basis of a liberal Democrat agenda.

 And of course, he's done that on many occasions, issue by issue by issue.

-So we get Jimmy Carter too with John McCain and the Democrats running the show.
+So we get Jimmy Carter II with John McCain and the Democrats running the show.

 But the party in power is the Republican Party.